Calisen’s strategy will focus on the following areas:

 Deliver contracted growth in the British MAP segment

 Calisen’s strategy is to grow its base of revenue-generating meters and continue to provide its existing customers with excellent services.
-As at 30 September 2019, Calvin Capital’s contracted installation pipeline for MAP contracts, based on management estimates, was over 6 million meters.
+As at 31 March 2020, Calvin Capital’s contracted installation pipeline for MAP contracts, based on management estimates, was approximately 6.4 million meters.
 As the nationwide roll-out of SMETS2 meters accelerates, Calisen continues to convert its contracted installation MAP pipeline into revenue-generating meters.

 In order to support its strategic development, Calisen will continue to build on the operational track record of Lowri Beck.